Schiiss/blog/_posts/2021-04-22-aro-and-azure-files.md

 kind: StorageClass
 apiVersion: storage.k8s.io/v1
 metadata:
-  name: azurefileclass <- Place desired name of the storage class
+  # Place desired name of the storage class
+  name: azurefileclass
 provisioner: kubernetes.io/azure-file
 parameters:
-  location: eastus2 <- Location of Azure files
+  # Location of Azure files
+  location: eastus2
-  secretNamespace: openshiftnamespace <- Your OpenShift namespace
+  # Your OpenShift namespace
+  secretNamespace: openshiftnamespace
-  skuName: Standard_LRS <- The SKU of your Azure files
+  # The SKU of your Azure files
+  skuName: Standard_LRS
-  storageAccount: azurestoragename01 <- The name of your Azure files
+  # The name of your Azure files
+  storageAccount: azurestoragename01
-  resourceGroup: azurerg <- The resource group of your Azure files
+  # The resource group of your Azure files
+  resourceGroup: azurerg
 reclaimPolicy: Delete
 volumeBindingMode: Immediate
 ```